jopicornell/go-rest-api/README.md

 It is recommended to create a `palmaactiva` role and db, because go-jet is already configured to attack this dbs.
 If you want to configure another db you can, but you will need to reexecute go-jet, which is explained under the DB section of this readme.

 Then to run the migrations is as easy as run `./bin/migrate up`.
-Once migrations are ran, you can build the main app with `go build -o ./bin ./cmd/images-api`, give exec perms with `chmod +x ./bin/images_api` and run `./bin/images_api`.
+Once migrations are ran, copy the .env.example to .env, modify it and you can build the main app with `go build -o ./bin ./cmd/images-api`, give exec perms with `chmod +x ./bin/images_api` and run `./bin/images_api`.

 ## Folder Structure
 Go language doesn't define a folder structure, but there's a non-official structure that I wanted to follow, as it is